nfeldl/nfeldl.github.io/about.md

 To carry out our investigations, we use a combination of hierarhical numerical modeling, theory, and observational data analysis.
 Our models range from simple energy balance models, to aquaplanet models with full-complexity atmospheres but devoid of continents, to the most sophisticated class of coupled ocean-atmosphere general circulation models.
 Theories addressed at understanding atmospheric dynamics help us interpret changes in past, present, and future climates.

-To ensure our research has broad impact, we collaborate with game designers and learning experts to make serious games about climate change.
-We seek to leverage the power of both games and models to promote the learning of complex topics through experimentation and play.
-Games additionally hold promise as tools for social empowerment, inspiring individual agency and positive action.
-Through these efforts, we engage with local and global communities.